Cpizzle1/Regional-Bank-behavior-during-covid-era-stressors/README.md

 ## Future Directions
 Ideally, a more comprehensive test and analysis of the filings would be made.
-Also, I would like to automate the inputs to only have the csv file read in and the current quarter date as inputs and have the scripts run and return graphs and alaysis to make scalability and portability to other banks better.
+Also, I would like to automate the inputs to only have the csv file read in and the current quarter date as inputs and have the scripts run and return graphs and analysis to make scalability and portability to other banks better.

 Also, on the macro-economic question...
 Most banks seemed to have dramatically increased their loan loss provisions.
-What allocations were they taken from, Who did not receive those loans, and with all the debt payment moritoriums, who is holding the bag?
+What allocations were they taken from, who did not receive those loans, and with all the debt payment moritoriums, who is holding the bag?

 ## Acknowledgements
 DSI Denver Immersive staff/cohort